 An overriding dynamic of the CPR is the use by the Court of the costs provisions as a management tool to achieve the overriding objective, e.g., to deter through the award of costs orders, any conduct of a party which is considered by the Court to interfere for instance with the expeditious disposal of the claim or the identification of issues at an early stage.
 The Court has always been able to take into account a party's conduct when considering costs and has done so.
 The 'conduct' must, however, relate to the prosecution or defence of the claim and not to matters extraneous to the litigation: Hall v Rover Financial Services (GB) Ltd [2002] EWCA Civ 1514, [2002] 45 LS Gaz R 34.
-But the Court should not use its discretion to award uplift interest except where the conduct meets the conditions in ENG CPR 36 for such an award: see for example Ali Reza-Delta Transport Co Lid v United Arab Shipping Co 5.,4,G (No 2) [2003] EWCA Civ 1514, [2003] 3 All ER 1297.
+But the Court should not use its discretion to award uplift interest except where the conduct meets the conditions in ENG CPR 36 for such an award: see for example Ali Reza-Delta Transport Co Lid v United Arab Shipping Co 5.,4,G (No 2) [2003] EWCA Civ 811, [2003] 3 All ER 1297.

 William Downie v Blue Planet Limited Civil Appeal 188 of 2019 What the intended appellant was asking the judge to do was to conduct a mini taxation.
 But the law is clear.
 The exercise of the judge's discretion in fixing a lump sum should be a broad one and it is not a process similar to that involving taxation.
 The judge having conducted the hearing is in a better position than any taxing master to assess what are the reasonable costs that the intended respondent as the unsuccessful party should be required to pay to the intended appellant.
-The judge was clearly of the view that this was a rather simple application that did not require the intended appellant to incur such enormous costs and certainly that the amount sought was unreasonable to require the intended respondent to pay.
+The judge was clearly of the view that this was a rather simple application that did not require the intended respondent to pay.
 The court is not obliged to require the intended respondent to pay.
 The court is not obliged to require the intended respondent to pay.
-The court is not obliged to require the intended respondent to pay.
-The court is not obliged to require the intended respondent to pay.
-The court is not obliged to require the intended respondent to pay.
-The court is not obliged to require the intended respondent to pay.
-The court is not obliged to require the intended respondent to pay.
-The court is not obliged to require the intended respondent to pay.
-The court is not obliged to require the intended respondent to pay.
+Per Barnett P.